Melanie345/ClimateWins/README.md

 The project folders are stored in the folder structure:

 -  Project Management: Project Brief
--  Data: Orignal Data and Prepared Data
+-  Data Sets
 -  Scripts: Jupyter notebooks containing coding for the analysis
+-  Visualizations

 # Deliverable